vigna/hrtb-lending-iterator-rs/README.md

 write types such as `PermutedGraph` or `ArcListGraph` in [the Rust port of webgraph](https://github.com/vigna/webgraph-rs/).

-Similarly to what happens with standard iterator, there is a [`IntoLendingIterator`] trait and methods such as [`LendingIterator::map`].
+Similarly to what happens with standard iterators, there is a [`IntoLendingIterator`] trait and methods such as [`LendingIterator::map`].
 Our aim is to have a library as complete as that of standard iterators, but there is still a lot of work to do.